choefele/AlexaSkillsKit/README.md

 }
 ```

+In the request handler, your custom skill can implement any logic your skill requires.
+To enable asynchronous code (for example calling another HTTP service), the result is passed on via the `next` callback. `next` takes a enum that's either `.success` and contains an Alexa response or `.failure` in case a problem occurred.

 ## Deployment

-Your custom skill works on AWS Lambda using an Alexa Skills Kit trigger, but also as part of any other Swift server environment via Alexa's HTTPS API.
+You can run your custom skill on AWS Lambda using an [Alexa Skills Kit trigger](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function) as well as on any other Swift server environment via [Alexa's HTTPS API](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service).

-Using Lambda, Amazon will take care of scaling and running your code.
-Lambda, however, doesn't support Swift executables natively thus the sample comes with a Node.js shim that executes a Swift executable.
+Using Lambda, Amazon will take care of scaling and running your Swift code.
+Lambda, however, doesn't support Swift executables natively thus the sample comes with a script that packages your Swift executable and its dependencies so it can be executed as a Node.js Lambda function.

 A stand-alone server allows you to use alternate cloud providers and run multiple skills on the same server using any Swift web framework such as [Kitura](https://github.com/IBM-Swift/Kitura), [Vapor](https://github.com/vapor/vapor) or [Perfect](https://github.com/PerfectlySoft/Perfect).

+Even if you use Lambda for execution, having a server allows you easily run and debug your custom skill in Xcode on a local computer.
+For this reason, the sample is configured to build both a Lambda executable as well as an HTTP server.
+You can use the same `RequestHandler` code in both cases.

 ### Lambda